-Contraception does not affect the onset or duration of any menopausal symptoms but it may mask the signs and symptoms of menopause.
+Contraception does not affect the onset or duration of any menopausal symptoms, but it may mask the signs and symptoms of menopause.

 How important is contraception?

 Although pregnancy is less likely during the perimenopause and menopause, it is still important to use contraception.
-This is because it is still possible to ovulate (produce an egg) when you are having periods, even when they are irregular.
-Effective contraception is still required to prevent an unplanned pregnancy until your menopause.
+This is because it is still possible to ovulate (produce an egg) when you are having periods, even if they are irregular.
+Effective contraception is required to prevent an unplanned pregnancy until your menopause.

-It is important to note that HRT contains low levels of hormones and therefore it does not work as a contraceptive.
+It is important to note that HRT contains only low levels of hormones and therefore it does not work as a contraceptive.

 What is the best type of contraception?

-There are various different types of contraception available:
+There are various types of contraception available: